-- WMA access is allowed by each properly-licensed hunter with up to three guests during his/her published hunt period (and scouting period for big game hunters only). - Individuals may not enter closed areas as posted on site. - · Vehicles may not be operated off established roads or on closed roads. - Camping is restricted to designated areas.
-Individuals may not camp more than 14 consecutive days, except during their published hunt period (and scouting period for big game hunters only). - Campfires must be safely contained. - Dogs must remain on leash, except when being used for hunting purposes as allowed by rule. - Domestic livestock feed, other than pelleted feed, grain feed or hay certified as weed free, is prohibited. - Individuals may not deface or remove rocks, minerals, plants (including fruits, nuts and berries), animals, firewood or man-made features (including artifacts). - Individuals may not violate access rules for WMAs posted on site or otherwise published by NMDGF.
+- WMA access is allowed by each properly-licensed hunter with up to three guests during his/her published hunt period. - Individuals may not enter closed areas as posted on site. - Vehicles may not be operated off established roads or on closed roads. - Camping is restricted to designated areas.
+Individuals may not camp more than 14 consecutive days, except during their published hunt period. - · Campfires must be safely contained. - Dogs must remain on leash, except when being used for hunting purposes as allowed by rule. - Domestic livestock feed, other than pelleted feed, grain feed or hay certified as weed free, is prohibited. - Individuals may not deface or remove rocks, minerals, plants (including fruits, nuts and berries), animals, firewood or man-made features (including artifacts). - Individuals may not violate access rules for WMAs posted on site or otherwise published by NMDGF.